 When Ryanair commences new routes, its load factors and fares tend to be lower than those on its established routes and its advertising and other promotional costs tend to be higher, which may result in initial losses that could have a material negative impact on Ryanair's results of operations as well as require a substantial amount of cash to fund.
 In addition, there can be no assurance that Ryanair's low-fares service will be accepted on new routes.
 Ryanair also periodically runs special promotional fare campaigns, in particular in connection with the opening of new routes.
 Promotional fares may have the effect of increasing load factors and reducing Ryanair's yield and passenger revenues on such routes during the periods that they are in effect.
-Ryanair has other significant cash needs as it expands, including as regards the cash required to fund aircraft purchases or aircraft deposits related to the acquisition of additional Boeing 737-800 series aircraft.
+Ryanair has other significant cash needs as it expands, including the cash required to fund aircraft purchases or aircraft deposits related to the acquisition of additional Boeing 737-800 and Boeing 737-MAX-200 series aircraft.
 There can be no assurance that Ryanair will have sufficient cash to make such expenditures and investments, and to the extent Ryanair is unable to expand its route system successfully, its future revenue and earnings growth will in turn be limited.
-See "-The Company Will Incur Significant Costs Acquiring New Aircraft and Any Instability in the Credit and Capital Markets Could Negatively Impact Ryanair's Ability to Obtain Financing on Acceptable Terms."
+See "-The Company Will Incur Significant Costs Acquiring New Aircraft and Any Instability in the Credit and Capital Markets Could Negatively Impact Ryanair's Ability to Obtain Financing on Acceptable Terms" above.

 Ryanair's Continued Growth is Dependent on Access to Suitable Airports; Charges for Airport Access are Subject to Increase.
 Airline traffic at certain European airports is regulated by a system of grandfathered "slot" allocations.
-Each slot represents authorization to take-off and land at the particular airport during a specified time period.
-Although the majority of Ryanair's bases currently have no slot allocations, traffic at a minority of the airports Ryanair serves, including some of its primary bases, is currently regulated through slot allocations.
-In addition, many of the primary airports that Ryanair intends to serve as part of its recent strategic initiatives are subject to slot allocations.
-There can be no assurance that Ryanair will be able to obtain a sufficient number of slots at slot-controlled airports that it may wish to serve in the future, at the time it needs them, or on acceptable terms.
+Each slot represents authorization to take-off and land at the particular airport at a specified time.
+As part of Ryanair's recent strategic initiatives, which include more flights to primary airports, Ryanair is operating to an increasing number of slot coordinated airports, a number of which have constraints at particular times of the day.
+There can be no assurance that Ryanair will be able to obtain a sufficient number of slots at slot-coordinated airports that it may wish to serve in the future, at the time it needs them, or on acceptable terms.
 There can also be no assurance that its non-slot constrained bases, or the other non-slot constrained airports Ryanair serves, will continue to operate without slot allocation restrictions in the future.
 See "Item 4.
 Information on the Company-Government Regulation-Slots."
 Airports may impose other operating restrictions such as curfews, limits on aircraft noise levels, mandatory flight paths, runway restrictions, and limits on the number of average daily departures.
-Such restrictions may limit the ability of Ryanair to provide service to, or increase service at, such airports.
+Such restrictions may limit the ability of Ryanair to provide service to or increase service at such airports.